GoogleChrome/web.dev/src/site/content/en/blog/building-a-multi-select-component/index.md

 for touch users.

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/784yEixWzAhzh8GqUhLM.png",
-alt="comparison screenshot showing desktop light and dark with a sidebar of checkboxes vs mobile iOS and Android with a multi-select element.", width="800", height="434" %}
+alt="Comparison screenshot showing desktop light and dark with a sidebar of checkboxes vs mobile iOS and Android with a multi-select element.", width="800", height="434" %}